 The R.N. to B.S.N. program provides flexible online learning opportunities for students who are graduates of community college or diploma nursing schools and are licensed registered nurses (R.N.).
 Students who hold a baccalaureate degree from another institution may earn a second baccalaureate degree in James Madison University’s R.N. to B.S.N. program.

-- Classes are offered online to allow students to maintain employment while completing the B.S.N. degree.
+- Classes offered online to allow students to maintain employment while completing the B.S.N. degree.

-- The online program provides a supportive environment for students within a community of learning.
+- Provides a supportive environment for students within a community of learning.

-- Practical experience with role development as a BSN nurse.
+- Combines practical experience with role development as a BSN nurse.

-- The program provides a foundation for professional practice and will equip students for further opportunities afforded through graduate study and advance practice.
+- Provides a foundation for professional practice and equips students for further opportunities afforded through graduate study and advance practice.

-- The program aims to empower graduates to be active consumers of research to inform practice, to be comfortable with advancing technology in health care delivery, to be change agents within the practice arena and to be astute clinical practitioners or managers.
+- Aims to empower graduates to be active consumers of research to inform practice, to be comfortable with advancing technology in health care delivery, to be change agents within the practice arena, and to be astute clinical practitioners or managers.

-- The RN to BSN program also emphasizes the care of underserved, rural or culturally diverse individuals within the acute care and community settings.
+- Emphasizes the care of underserved, rural, or culturally diverse individuals within the acute care and community settings.

-For questions or additional information, please contact the RN to BSN program coordinator, Karen Jagiello at firstname.lastname@example.org or at (540) 568-2287.
+For questions or additional information, please contact the RN to BSN program support specialist, Victoria Martineau at firstname.lastname@example.org or at 540-568-7612.